LSU QB Joe Burrow nearing end of first season; "He's the John Wayne guy. Nothing bothers him"

 Burrow took command of the four-man quarterback competition and won the starting job, earning the respect of his teammates along the way.

-"You see those country westerns?" said Scheyd, who along with Moreau is part of Burrow's inner circle.
+"You see those country Westerns?" said Scheyd, who along with Moreau is part of Burrow's inner circle.
 "That's him.
 He's the John Wayne guy.
 Nothing bothers him."

-It's a fitting analogy here in the Arizona desert, where Burrow will saddle up against No. 8 Central Florida in the Fiesta Bowl — the most prestigious bowl game for LSU in the playoff era.
+In a fitting analogy here in the Arizona desert, Burrow will saddle up against No. 8 Central Florida in the Fiesta Bowl — the most prestigious bowl game for LSU in the playoff era.

-It's worth writing again that oddsmakers predicted the Tigers would be nowhere near this game, and Burrow's consistent play (2,500 yards passing, 12 touchdowns, four interceptions) is a major reason that they've made it this far.
+That oddsmakers predicted the Tigers would be nowhere near this game is worth noting again, and Burrow's consistent play (2,500 yards passing, 12 touchdowns, four interceptions) is a major reason they've made it this far.

 "It's amazing what he's done," LSU offensive coordinator Steve Ensminger said.
 "Coming in during the summer and learning the offense and everything else and taking it over."